apache/druid/docs/operations/guild-replication.md

 `guildReplicationMaxPercentOfMaxSegmentsToMove`

 * This is a floating-point value that an operator can utilize to control prioritization for balancing segments who are not located on more than one Guild.
 The default value is `0`, meaning that the Coordinator will not do any prioritization for such segments when performing balancing.
-* The highter it is set, the more segments who are on a single Guild will be prioritized for moving during balancing.
+* The higher it is set, the more segments who are on a single Guild will be prioritized for moving during balancing.
-* Note that `decommissioningMaxPercentOfMaxSegmentsToMove` takes precedence so if you are decommissioning servers, those segments will be treated with a higher prioritiy if you are using that configuration.
+* Note that `decommissioningMaxPercentOfMaxSegmentsToMove` takes precedence so if you are decommissioning servers, those segments will be treated with a higher priority if you are using that configuration.
 * If all of your segments live on more than one Guild, balancing will happen without concern for Guild replication state.

 `emitGuildReplicationMetrics`

-* This is aboolean flag that controls if the Coordinator will periodically emit metrics with Guild replication information.
+* This is a boolean flag that controls if the Coordinator will periodically emit metrics with Guild replication information.
 Enabling this will come with compute cost as the Coordinator will have to perform calculations for these metrics.

 ## FAQ